The Basics - Part 3

 Screencaps of Star Trek TOS communicator props in action

-For the next three years, all the various communicator props were constantly flipped open, roughhoused, dropped, thrown, and generally abused; surely off-camera as well as on.
-Jim Rugg maintained them as best he could (according to John Dwyer, Property Master Irving Feinberg had no taste for the show's unique nature and items): gluing back twisted-off knobs, rejoining shells separated from their midplates, putting back in stop pins, and straightening out the occasional bent antenna...
+For the next three years, the comm props were constantly flipped open, thrown, dropped, and generally abused; surely off-camera as well as on.
+Of the eight dummies, half of them; Gamma, Delta, Epsilon and Kappa, got the bulk of all screen appearances.
+We can only guess that maybe those communicators' antennas flipped opened the easiest, and thus were preferred by the principal actors.
+Jim Rugg maintained them as best he could (according to John Dwyer, Property Master Irving Feinberg had no taste for the show's unique nature and items), gluing back twisted-off knobs, putting back in stop pins and reafixing damaged antennas:

 Myth: A few extra communicators were made by the Desilu prop department during the show's production.
-The studio made some tricorders and phasers, so why not comms?
-Truth: No evidence whatsoever even remotely suggests additional comm props were made.
-After all, as was just written, none extra were needed.
-More than enough of Wah's ten communicators made it to all the way through to the end of the show, and with their ridiculously tight budget, it is hard to imagine anything being done that absolutely didn't need to be.
-Also, the studio's prop staff did not know about Kydex plastic, Aurora wheel hubs, Edmund moiré patterns, Swarovski rhinestones, or transistor radio grills, as witnessed in their tricorder copies, so any comms they made would stand out like a sore thumb.
-So until never-before-seen concrete evidence can be produced from who-knows-what credible first-hand source, it is our demonstrable, inarguable position that ten communicator props, all made by Wah in the late spring of 1966, were used in Star Trek.
+The studio made some tricorders and phasers later, so why not comms?
+Truth: No evidence even remotely suggests additional comm props were made.
+After all, none extra were needed.
+More than enough of Wah's ten made it to all the way through to the end of the show, and with their ridiculously tight budget, it's hard to imagine anything being done that absolutely didn't need to be.
+Also, the studio's prop staff did not know about Kydex plastic, Aurora wheel hubs, Edmund moiré patterns, Swarovski rhinestones or transistor radio grills, as witnessed in their tricorder copies, so any comms they made would stand out in screencaps like a sore thumb.
+So until never-before-seen concrete evidence can be produced from who-knows-what credible source, it is our demonstrable, inarguable position that only ten hard-shell communicator props, all made by Wah in the spring of 1966, were used in the filming of TOS Star Trek.

 Postscript: From Garbage to Gold

-The story of the communicator after the series ended in 1969 is one first of disrespect and later redemption.
+The story of the communicator after the series ended in 1969 is one of first disrespect and later redemption.
 On page 415 of Inside Star Trek - The Real Story by Herb Solow and Bob Justman wrote, "Props and set dressings were stored in the old RKO construction mill on the 'Desilu side' of Paramount.
 Months later, unknown individuals broke into the 'mill' and illegally removed many of the props, including hundreds of furry tribbles, as well as set dressings.
 The mill door was left open and people came from all over the studio to scavenge what remained."
-This account tells us these things got scattered to the four winds, but not before likely baking under the hot southern California sun for a few months.
-The heat distortion that shows up today in the comm's Kydex shells is strong evidence of this make-shift non-air-conditioned storage.
+This account tells us these things got scattered to the four winds, but not before likely baking under the hot California sun for a while.
+The sign of heat distortion today in both Alpha's and Beta's bottom shells is strong evidence of this poor storage.

-By the time it was all said and done, John Dwyer and Jim Rugg ended up with a couple boxes of prop each (Mr. Dwyer informed us his were retrieved from the dumpster).
-Irving Feinberg dropped off an unknown quantity of material at the rental company Ellis Mercantile.
+By the time all was said and done, John Dwyer and Jim Rugg ended up with a couple boxes of prop each (Mr. Dwyer informed us his were retrieved from the studio dumpster).
+Irving Feinberg dropped off an unknown quantity of stuff at the rental company Ellis Mercantile.
 Two other boxes filled with phasers and Klingon items humbly served as a "door stop" in the office of Paramount Back Lot Manager Russ Brown until Henry Renshaw, a company financial representative, took them home.
 Gene Roddenberry left with a few props that over time got handed over to various people.
 No doubt other items took still-unknown routes off the studio grounds too.
-Some of these objects were used as toys and destroyed, and those that survived quickly sank into obscurity.
+Some of these objects were used as children's toys and got destroyed, and those that survived quickly sank into obscurity.

-Star Trek was nearly relaunched in the late 1970s as a TV series called Phase II, and had reached a point in pre-production where some sets and props were already built, including a reported ten - does that number sound familiar - communicators based on Wah Chang's originals.
+Star Trek was nearly relaunched in the late 1970s as a TV series called Phase II, and had reached a point in pre-production where some sets and props were already built, including a reported ten (a familiar number) communicators roughly based on Wah Chang's originals.
 We offer a page on this proto-prop.
-Work on the series was discontinued after the success of Star Wars revealed to Paramount the greater gains to be made by turning their sci fi property into a motion picture, with the ensuing next generations of Trek props.
+Work on the series was discontinued after the success of Star Wars revealed to Paramount the greater gains to be made by turning their sci fi property into a motion picture, with the ensuing new generations of Trek props.

-A large part of the post-show saga has been of various replicas, as hobbyists started to fill the void left in their playful hearts with works of their own.
-This basement-based business was eventually shut down in the late 1990s by Paramount legal department as the company started instead to officially license the mass production of replicas.
-It is around this time, after countless conventions, spin-off series and movies, that a few of the original props also started to resurface, spawning new interest and renewed study, culminating with among other things this website.
-Today, those props that receive provenance, whether they be real or fake, now auction off for big bucks.
+A large part of the post-show prop saga involved various hand-built replicas, as hobbyists started to fill the void left in their playful hearts with works of their own.
+These basement-based endeavors were eventually shut down in the late 1990s by Paramount legal department as the company started instead to officially license the mass production of replicas.
+It's around this time, after countless conventions, spin-off series and movies, that a few of the original props started to resurface, spawning new interest and renewed study - culminating with among other things this website.
+Today, those props that receive offical provenance now auction off for really big bucks.

-It is not known with any certainty how many communicator props are still around today and which ones have disappeared into the bottom of history's waste bin.
+It is not known with any certainty how many communicator props are still around today, and how many have disappeared forever into history's waste bin.
 We hope to find out.
 We hope for the best.

 Return to Part 1 Return to Part 2